-Thus, the study of the concept's binary structures (designator / designatum) proves that formation of lexical meaning of a PN and, in particular, of a universally precedent name, occurs with the help of specifically structured knowledge based on cognitive structures of knowledge representation that go beyond the linguistic framework structure towards a field of extralinguistic, linguistic-cultural codes.
+Thus, the study of the concept's binary structures (designator/designatum) proves that the formation of lexical meaning of a PN and, in particular, of a universally-precedent name, occurs with the help of specifically structured knowledge based on cognitive structures of knowledge representation that go beyond the linguistic framework structure towards a field of extra-linguistic, linguistic-cultural codes.

-Differences in invariant perception and interpretation of universal PN in Russian and cognitive structures of a linguistic identity of a particular society.
+Differences in invariant perception and interpretation of universal PN in Russian and Spanish show that the linguistic structures of these names reflect not the reality as such but the cognitive structures of a linguistic identity of a particular society.